Rookout/deployment-examples/aws-ecs/java-wildfly-ecs/README.md

-# Quickstart for Java + Wildfly + Rookout and AWS Elastic Beanstalk
+# Quickstart for Java + Wildfly + Rookout and AWS Elastic Container Service

-A sample application for using Rookout + Java + Wildfly + AWS Elastic Beanstalk .
+A sample application for using Rookout + Java + Wildfly + AWS Elastic Container Service .

 Before following this guide we recommend reading the basic [Java + Rookout] guide

-## Elastic Beanstalk Rookout Integration Explained
+## Rookout Integration Explained

 There are 2 simple steps to integrate Rookout into your existing java beanstalk application: